 If you were to eat this dish in Hungary, it would most likely be served with dumpling-like egg noodles known as nokedli (also called Spätzle).
 There are plenty of good recipes for nokedli online if you'd like to try your hand at making these little Hungarian dumplings yourself.

-This recipe calls for egg noodles, which can be found at nearly every moderately well stocked supermarket.
+This particular recipe calls for egg noodles, which can be found at nearly every moderately well stocked supermarket.
 But, most of the time, I prefer to serve Chicken Paprikash over thick cut, homemade, fresh pasta.
+One of my other favorite chicken dishes to serve over homemade fresh egg noodles is this Instant pot chicken stroganoff from Chhavi over at Yellow thyme.

 I was first introduced to pasta making by my friend Judy, a pasta making queen.
 The first time I had fresh pasta at her house, I couldn't believe how much better it was then supermarket dried varieties.
 I've been a pasta making fool ever since.